revoverflow/walker/README.md

 walker -f example.bin -s example.json -o example_output.txt
 ```

+## Releases

+Releases are available on the [releases page](https://github.com/revoverflow/walker/releases) and are automatically built for Linux using Travis CI.
+If you want to build it yourself, just clone the repository and run a cmake build.

 ## Is this just pattern scanning?

 Pattern scanning is a common technique used in reverse engineering to find memory structures, it works by searching for a sequence of bytes.
 This is a very simple and fast technique, but it has a major drawback: it is very unreliable.
 It is very easy to get false positives when using pattern scanning, especially when the pattern is short.